 - Find remedies for sleep-disordered breathing.

-- Keep in mind that night terrors is not a disease but just condition that can easily be mitigated in the ways mentioned above.
+- Keep in mind that night terrors are not a disease but just condition that can easily be mitigated in the ways mentioned above.
 If the tips mentioned above don’t work, it’s time to go to the doctor for assistance.

 How to Stop Sleep Paralysis and Nightmares